Peeragogy/Peeragogy_ChatBot/README.md

 # 🤖 PyragogyBot – AI Peer Tutor

-**An open-source experiment in cognitive co-creation and the future of learning.**
+**An open-source experiment in AI-human learning, built through real-time co-creation between Fabrizio Terzi and his AI peer, Gino.**
-Built by a (Fabrizio Terzi) and an AI assistant (Gino) learning together.

-> *An AI-powered peer learning chatbot built with Flowise, NeonDB and Pyragogical magic.*
+> *An AI-enhanced chatbot trained on the entire Peeragogy Handbook, built with Flowise, NeonDB, and infused with the spirit of Pyragogy.*
 ---

 ## 🧩 The Vision: What is Pyragogy?